seqan/sharg-parser/CONTRIBUTING.md

 # Contributing {#about_contributing}

-First of all, thanks for wanting to contribute to the Sharg-parser from the SeqAn team!
+First of all, thanks for wanting to contribute to the SeqAn's Sharg-parser!
 Community is important to us and we strive to maintain a great culture and atmosphere.
 Please have a look at our [Code of Conduct](\ref about_code_of_conduct).

 The following is a guide that helps stream-line the process of adding changes.
 If you haven't contributed to Sharg/SeqAn before, don't worry about getting something wrong, that's absolutely OK.
 However, following this guide closely